 Push-up notifications: Most newbie websites push notifications on the face of readers.
 For example, if you are launching a news website and you constantly push the notification asking the reader to register for the newsletter, it will annoy them and they will exit your site.
 Releasing the alerts and notifications only when a specific person has spent a few minutes on your website is a better technique and doesn’t force the reader to register or leave.

-No sense of keywords: In the digital world, it is very important to find your niche of content.
+No sense of keywords: According to ScottKeeverSEO.com, in the digital world, it is very important to find your niche of content.
 So, for example, if you are someone who reviews electronic devices online, you have to find out what your competitors (other electronic device reviewers) are doing.
 This will help you know what people are looking for, what they are asking for and how you can serve them the best.
 Using the right keywords is a very important indexing factor as well.
 Keywords help search engines categorize your content.
 For example, if you have a lifestyle website and you are posting an article on hair care tips, including words related to haircare and doing some research on what words exactly are people using to find out about hair care tips will give you a good head start.
 Then, using these specific keywords in your article will help search engines to classify your content and will lead to it getting a better rank when people search for something around it.

 No Hyperlinking: Any successful website has a very strong hyperlinking structure – both internal and external.
 Hyperlinking confirms your website’s existence in the digital space and interlinks your website with others.
 Internal hyperlinking helps you to retain the audience in your website.
 In this, you add the links of the other related content from your website into a specific piece of content so that the audience feels inspired to click on that link as well.
 External hyperlinking is the same thing but the links you add here are from other websites.
 This creates an interlinked existence and also adds up to the audience’s convenience.